v1cker/DictMySQL/index.md

 ## get()
 A simplified method of select(), for getting one result in a single column.
 It can insert the condition as a new record when there is no result found.
 The result will not be wrapped in a tuple or dict, no matter which cursor is being used.
 A common case of using this method is fetching the unique id with given condition.

+It only outputs the first select query under debug mode, since it does not execute the query.

 #### Parameters:
 - **table**: _string_
 - **column**: _string_